ingonyama-zk/icicle/docs/docs/api/rust-bindings/lattice/pqc-ml-kem.md

 ## Device & async execution

-The API works identically for GPU buffers – allocate input/output `DeviceVec`s, and provide an `IcicleStream` for non-blocking execution.
+The API works identically for Device buffers – allocate input/output `DeviceVec`s, and provide an `IcicleStream` for non-blocking execution.
 See [`tests.rs`](https://github.com/ingonyama-zk/icicle/blob/main/wrappers/rust/icicle-pqc/icicle-ml-kem/src/tests.rs) in the crate for an end-to-end example.

 ---